 Start by chopping or shredding cooked chicken or turkey and add it to a large bowl.
 Remove the skin but don’t worry if there’s a bit here and there, it will only add to the flavour.
 Drain and rinse a can of white kidney beans.
 Drain well and add to the chicken, along with a small can of diced green chilies.
 Chop up some fresh cilantro and dice a red pepper into tiny pieces.
 This helps add to the colour of the filling, otherwise it’s pretty bland.
 Season with salt and mix well.
 You don’t have to use the whole can of white beans if you have more than enough chicken or turkey.

 Remove the pan of sauce from the heat and stir in the sour cream.
 Use full fat sour cream so your sauce doesn’t curdle.
-And don’t use fat free sour cream.
-Ever.
-There are some strange ingredients in there.
-Artificial thickeners.
-Ick.
+Factoid – the higher the fat content in the dairy, the less chance of your sauce curdling.

 Assembling Chicken and White Bean Enchiladas is a messy job so have everything ready before you start.